 Through our Branches and Specialty Practice leadership committees, Directors of Pharmacy forums, Pharmacy Forecasts and countless informal discussions, we have heard your ideas for how we can provide the framework, supports and advocacy to establish our vision of the future of our profession within reality.

 SHPA is embarking on a phase of transformation over the second half of 2023 and into 2024.

 Through unprecedented investment in a new recognition program, specialty pharmacy and digital infrastructure, we are taking our organisation into a new era, transforming pharmacy to ensure the benefits of cutting-edge medicines and pharmacy practices reach every Australian.

-The program will guide Australian pharmacists and technicians through an intuitive portfolio-building portal, enabling practitioners to build a career-long evidence library, and submit portfolios for recognition against three progressive levels, and any one of more than 30 specialty disciplines aligned with our Specialty Practice.
+The program will guide Australian pharmacists and technicians through an intuitive portfolio-building portal, enabling practitioners to build a career-long evidence library, and submit portfolios toward Resident, Registrar and Consultant (Fellow) recognition, conferring certification and use of ANZCAP post-nominals, aligned with any one or two of 40 specialty disciplines aligned with SHPA Specialty Practice.

 SHPA is expanding Australia’s pre-eminent pharmacy education program, our centrepiece of expert, member-led specialty development.